NTIA/scos-tekrsa/README.md

 4. In the `env` file, set `BASE_IMAGE` to `BASE_IMAGE=ghcr.io/ntia/scos-tekrsa/tekrsa_usb:0.1.4`

+    - While this repository is private, authentication with the GitHub Container Registry is required.
+    - If using a personal access token, ensure the scope includes `read:packages`
+    - If your personal access token is stored at `~/token.txt`, authenticate by running `cat ~/token.txt | docker login ghcr.io -u <GITHUB_USERNAME> --password-stdin`

-5. In `scos-sensor/src/requirements.in`, remove or comment any unnecessary dependencies (such as scos-usrp), then add the scos_tekrsa dependency:
+5. In `scos-sensor/src/requirements.in`, remove or comment any unnecessary dependencies (such as scos_usrp), then add the scos_tekrsa dependency:

 `scos_tekrsa @ git+https://github.com/NTIA/scos-tekrsa@main#egg=scos_tekrsa`